 The parties have agreed, on the terms and subject to the conditions set forth in the merger agreement, to use their respective commercially reasonable efforts to take promptly, or cause to be taken promptly, all actions, and to do promptly, or cause to be done promptly, all things necessary, proper or advisable under applicable laws and regulations to consummate and make effective the transactions contemplated by the merger agreement, to satisfy all of the conditions to the obligations of the other parties to effect the merger, to obtain all necessary waivers, consents, approvals and other documents required to be delivered under the merger agreement and to effect all necessary registrations and filings and to remove any injunctions or other impediments or delays, legal or otherwise, in order to consummate and make effective the transactions contemplated by the merger agreement.
-However, Limelight is not required to agree to (i) any license, sale or other disposition or holding separate (through establishment of a trust or otherwise) of any shares of capital stock or of any material business, material assets or material properties of Limelight, its subsidiaries or affiliates, EyeWonder or the final surviving entity, (ii) the imposition of any material limitation on the ability of Limelight, its subsidiaries or affiliates, EyeWonder or the final surviving entity to conduct their respective businesses of EyeWonder or the final surviving entity, or (iii) the imposition of any material impediment on Limelight, its subsidiaries or EyeWonder or the final surviving competition, monopolies or restrictive trade practices.
+However, Limelight is not required to agree to (i) any license, sale or other disposition or holding separate (through establishment of a trust or otherwise) of any shares of capital stock or of any material business, material assets or material properties of Limelight, its subsidiaries or affiliates or of EyeWonder or of the final surviving entity, (ii) the imposition of any material limitation on the ability of Limelight, its subsidiaries or affiliates, EyeWonder or the final surviving entity to conduct their respective businesses or own any capital stock or assets or to acquire, hold or exercise full rights of ownership of their respective businesses and, in the case of Limelight, the businesses of EyeWonder or the final surviving entity under any statute, rule, regulation, executive order, decree, order or other legal restraint governing competition, monopolies or restrictive trade practices.
 Furthermore, no party is required to litigate any administrative or judicial action or proceeding that may be brought in connection with the transactions contemplated by the merger agreement.